Mastering Material Design 3: The Complete Guide to Theming in Flutter

 Using the Theme Properties

-Access the ThemeData properties with the Theme.of(context) method.
-Here’s an example of how to use the primary color and text theme in a Text widget:
+You can access the ThemeData properties with the Theme.of(context) method.
+Here’s an example of how to use the headlineMedium named style.
+You can read more about M3 Typography and scale here.

 Text(